Tom Sobolik

 Charles Jacquet

-Your LLM application needs a comprehensive testing and evaluation framework so you can effectively optimize it during pre-production.
+To efficiently optimize your LLM application before pushing to production, you need a comprehensive testing and evaluation framework.
 By running experiments, you can optimize prompts, fine-tune temperature and other key parameters, test complex agent architectures, and understand how your application may respond to atypical, complex, or adversarial inputs.
 However, it can be difficult to manage your experiment runs and aggregate the results for meaningful analysis.
-And without effective governance of your experiment datasets, it’s hard to be confident that your applications are being tested appropriately.
+Additionally, without effective governance of your experiment datasets, it’s hard to be confident that your applications are being tested appropriately.

 Build datasets for experimentation

-Datadog LLM Experiments solves this by letting you import data from your production traces in LLM Observability with a single click—or programmatically import or instantiate test datasets by using the LLM Experiments SDK.
+Datadog LLM Experiments solves this by letting you import data from your production traces in LLM Observability with a single click—or programmatically create test datasets by using the LLM Experiments SDK.
 LLM Experiments also supports version control for datasets, so you can pull and push datasets to Datadog to manage them in the UI and easily share them across your team.
+Plus, you can seed datasets with cases validated in Playground, ensuring that debugging results are captured and re-tested systematically.
+Datasets can contain inputs, outputs, evaluation metadata, and span context, and support version control—enabling you to pin experiments to specific dataset versions.

 The Datasets view enables you to create, view, and manage your experiments’ datasets from the Datadog web UI.
 The dataset page shows all records, including each record’s input, output, and metadata.
 You can also manually add new records to the dataset from this view.
 For example, the following screenshot shows records from a dataset containing question-answer pairs for a personal finance application.